pitchoilcan/Digidrumduino/README.md

 #                       MIDI :   Musical Instrument Digital Interface
   Start with Ardunio Knock code

-  Read Analog pin for input from piezo sensors triggers an event
+  Read 48 Analog pins for input from piezo sensors to trigger events

   Prints and auto analyse what you play to LCD and via serial port.